 Anoj Singh was the Chief Financial Officer of Eskom from 2015 until he resigned in January 2018.
 As such, he had authority over billions of rand.
 He was previously CFO of Transnet, from 2009 until moving to Eskom in 2015.
 The #GuptaLeaks emails and the investigation into the Trillian companies by advocate Geoff Budlender exposed what appears to be massive and illegitimate financial help from Eskom to the Guptas, apparently involving Singh.

 WHAT IS OUTA DOING?

-OUTA has laid charges of corruption and financial misconduct against Singh at the Randburg police station.
-OUTA will follow this up to encourage prosecution.
+In August 2017, OUTA laid charges of corruption and financial misconduct against Singh at the Randburg police station.
+More on this matter is here.

 WHY IS THIS WRONGDOING?